- 65% of the operating budgets in most warehouses are made up of labor costs

 4. Use of requisite hardware devices: Automation would not be possible without the use of the necessary hardware to help retrieve data from barcode labels and monitor activities.
 Commonly used devices are portable data terminals, fixed mount computers, barcode scanners, rugged tablets, and label printers.

 It’s also possible to automate your shipping process in your warehouse.
 One way of doing this is to use a third-party shipping software like Easyship.
 Once you’ve registered for a free account, you can easily sync your orders to your Easyship dashboard and auto-populate shipping information.
-Then, you can automate various parts of the shipping process, from generated pre-filled shipping labels and customs forms, creating branded tracking pages, and setting up automatic insurance rules.
+Then, you can automate various parts of the shipping process, from generating pre-filled shipping labels and customs forms, creating branded tracking pages, and setting up automatic insurance rules.

 How Much Does It Cost to Automate a Warehouse?

 The cost of a warehouse automation solution will largely depend on how far-reaching and complicated it is.
 A sophisticated, holistic solution means more equipment and integration with a complex warehouse control system (WCS).
-This comes with a higher cost, but increased order accuracy and efficiency, and better space utilization.
+This comes with a higher cost, increased order accuracy and efficiency, and better space utilization.
 So, you need to look for a software and hardware solution that will work for your business based on the level of automation you want to implement.
 Let's look at an overview of costs based on automation levels.

 - A system that improves conventional picking will cost anywhere between $500,000 to $1 million